OneDeadKey/arsenik/README.md

 ================================================================================

-Configure your keyboard (even if it is not programmable) with a beginner-friendly, simplified [Miryoku][1]-like approach to minimize finger movements!
+Configure your keyboard (even if it is not programmable) with a beginner-friendly, simplified [Miryoku]-like approach to minimize finger movements!

 ![base, navigation and sym layers on a 33-key keyboard](img/all.svg)